 5. Budget and Cost Management

-The project manager has her eye on project spending through the course of the project, ensuring that it stays on budget with no surprises.
+The project manager gathers information on the project cost and creates the project budget during project planning.
+Going forward, she also manages project spending through the course of the project and ensures the project stays on budget with no surprises.

 6. Schedule Management / Meeting Customer Commitments and Deadlines